xubo123456789/CSTVC-codes/README.md

 # CSTVC-codes
+Code written using the open-source software GNU Octave.

 This is the code for the constant-strength-thrust-vector-control framework  (CSTVC) of a flying humanoid robot.

 The file "analytical_structure_of_K_hat" contains the code for solving the elements of the matrix K_hat in the appendix.
 It corresponds to equation (9) in the article and equation (25) in the appendix.